-Women tend to have insomnia and other sleep problems more than men, so that can bump up your risk as well.
-The Mayo Clinic states that hormonal changes, such as during pregnancy or menopause, can cause insomnia or other sleep issues.
+Women tend to have insomnia and other sleep problems more than men, so gender can bump up your risk as well.
+The Mayo Clinic states that hormonal changes, such as during pregnancy or menopause, can disrupt sleep or cause insomnia.

 What's a girl to do?
-The good news is that you can actually do a lot to achieve healthy sleep and feel energized every day!
+One thing to consider is that you may suffer from poor sleep hygiene.
+The good news is that you can do a lot to achieve healthy sleep and feel energized every day!

 1. Master the Art of a Consistent Sleep Schedule